 11. Sea Adventures

 With its calm blue waters, Bali has an extensive list of watersports you can indulge in.
 Dare to ride on the waves with Jet Ski and feel the fresh breeze brush your hair.
 Enjoy the thrills of Banana boat ride or go for parasailing for that adrenaline rush.
 Surf on the playful waves or indulge in Fly Fishing.
 Try out snorkeling and admire the enchanting coral reefs, ship wreck and rich marine life of the sea.
 Board an underwater scooter to explore the hidden treasures of the sea.
 Feed the fishes and discover some ancient statues the sea must have swallowed an era back.

 12. Balinese Spa

 Last, but not the least on the list is a traditional Balinese Spa.
-The herbal spa ingredients and Balinese techniques of the spa is a perfect way to unwind and energize you.
+The herbal spa ingredients and Balinese techniques of the spa is a perfect way to unwind and energise you.
 Enjoy the soothing body massage with fragrant oils in a peaceful setting.
 This is followed by body mask, flower tub bath and herbal tea of your choice.
 You can also opt for other services such as hot stone massage, hot and cold Jacuzzi bath, chocolate treatments, detox sauna and many more.
 There is a wide range of spa services offered by a variety of spa centres in Bali.